 Community Service and Volunteering

-English Now! and our community service partner, the Washington Center for International Education (WCIE), organize volunteer activities year-round.
+English Now! and our community service partner, the Washington Center for International Education (WCIE), organize service learning and volunteer programs year-round.

 Our goals are to connect the Washington, D.C. international community to the local community, and to help others.
 We hope you can join us!